onecompiler/docs/csharp.md

 # C Sharp Online Compiler

 Write, Run & Share C# code online using OneCompiler's C# online compiler for free.
 It's one of the robust, feature-rich online compilers for C# language, running on the latest version 8.0.
 Getting started with the OneCompiler's C# compiler is simple and pretty fast.
 The editor shows sample boilerplate code  when you choose language as `C#` and start coding.
-Happy learning!

 # Read inputs from stdin
 OneCompiler's C# online compiler supports stdin and users can give inputs to programs using the STDIN textbox under the I/O tab.
 Following is a sample program which takes name as input and print your name with hello.